jds485/EnGauge/README.md

 ---
 ## License Information
 You must cite this repository if you use it for your work.
-...
+Please see the license file.